cc-archive/api/docs/readme_15.rst

   exclude        0 or more Excludes license urls containing the specified
                            string.
 Example: nc will exclude
                            NonCommercial licenses.
-  language       0 or 1    Language to use for license names; defaults to
+  locale         0 or 1    Locale to use for license names; defaults to
                            English (en).
 Example: ja
+  language       0 or 1    **DEPRECATED** *This parameter is deprecated
+                           in favor of locale for consistency.*

-  select         0 or 1    If specified, the value used for the name
-                           attribute of the <select> element; if not
+                           Language to use for license names; defaults to English (en).
+Example: ja select         0 or 1    If specified, the value used for the name attribute of the <select> element; if not